Gangsta rap: N.W.A and Ice Cube

 The first blockbuster gangsta rap album was N.W.A's Straight Outta Compton (1989).
-It established West Coast hip hop as a vital genre and Los Angeles as a legitimate rival to hip hop's long-time capital, New York City.
+It established West Coast hip-hop as a vital genre and Los Angeles as a legitimate rival to hip-hop's long-time capital, New York City.
 Straight Outta Compton sparked the first major controversy regarding hip hop lyrics when their song "Fuck tha Police" earned a letter from FBI Assistant Director, Milt Ahlerich, strongly expressing law enforcement's resentment of the song.
 Due to the influence of Ice-T, N.W.A, and Ice Cube's early solo career, gangsta rap is often somewhat erroneously credited as being a mostly West Coast phenomenon, despite the contributions of East Coast acts like Boogie Down Productions in shaping the genre and despite Philadelphia rapper Schoolly D being generally regarded as the first gangsta rapper.

 In the early 1990s, former N.W.A member Ice Cube would further influence gangsta rap with his hardcore, socio-political solo albums, which suggested the potential of gangsta rap as a political medium to give voice to inner-city youth.
 Ice Cube's early solo albums and EPs, including AmeriKKKa's Most Wanted (1990), Death Certificate (1991), the Kill at Will EP (1991) and The Predator (1992) all contributed significantly to the development of gangsta rap.
 N.W.A's second album, Efil4zaggin (1991) (released after Ice Cube's departure from the group), broke ground as the first gangsta rap album to reach No. 1 on the Billboard pop charts.

 Aside from N.W.A and Ice-T, Too Short (from Oakland), Kid Frost and the South Gate–based Latino group Cypress Hill were pioneering West Coast rappers with gangsta rap songs and themes.
-Above the Law also played an important role in the gangsta rap movement, as their 1990 debut album Livin' Like Hustlers.
+Above the Law also played an important role in the gangsta rap movement, especially with their 1990 debut album Livin' Like Hustlers.